mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 - It is now possible to load evoked-response data sets from files.
-Time scales of the evoked-response data and data averaged in mne_browse_raw can be now set from the scales dialog.
-Section 12.9 in Chapter 12 has been updated to employ mne_browse_raw in viewing the averages computed from the sample raw data set.
+Time scales of the evoked-response data and data averaged in mne_browse_raw can be now set from the scales dialog. :ref:`CHDHBGGH` has been updated to employ mne_browse_raw in viewing the averages computed from the sample raw data set.